StunkStunk

 Paginated async state with automatic infinite scroll support.

-import { infiniteAsyncChunk } from "stunk";
+import { infiniteAsyncChunk } from "stunk/query";

 const postsChunk = infiniteAsyncChunk(